 In 2015 there was no apparent change in laser technology, sales, or prosecutions/convictions.
 Therefore it seems as if the publicizing of arrests was not helping to lower incidents.
 In fact, more study may show that publicity causes a “copycat” effect.

-Based on the current evidence, I recommend that prosecutions of laser perpetrators continue.
+Based on the current evidence, prosecutions of laser perpetrators should continue.
 However, there is no indication that this is a significant factor in reducing the rate or increase of incidents.

 An ordinary person, who truly did not understand the hazards, should not be jailed.
-But antisocial persons who deliberately target aircraft, often along with other illegal activity such as drug use or parole violations, should have harsher treatment including jail time.
+But antisocial persons who deliberately target aircraft, often along with other illegal activity such as drug use or parole violations, should receive harsher treatment including jail time.

 Comments on Sen. Schumer's Feb.
 2016 proposals